 1. The black shirt

-While this isn’t a definite no-no, a business shirt connoisseur (if such a person exists) would say don’t wear a black shirt during the day.
+While this isn’t a definite no-no, a business shirt connoisseur (if such a person exists) would advise against wearing a black shirt during the day.
 Black is generally attributed to evening wear.
-Stick to light to medium colours, not only are these a more suitable dress option in but they are just more vibrant in general.
+Stick to light to medium colours, not only are these a more suitable dress option in but they are just more vibrant, and vibrance is good!

 2. The loose tie